sriramab/gamamanual/G__InstallingSvnVersion.md

     * Finish
 ![Local destination](images/GIT_install/GIT_local_destination.png)

-You have then to import projects:
+### Import projects into workspace
+You have now to import projects into the workspace (notice that the folders downloaded during the clone will neither be copied nor moved).
 1. Right-Click on Working Directory > Import projects
   * Select a wizard to use for importing projects:
     * "Import existing projects" should be  checked